 Today there are three public transit operators in Washtenaw County (TheRide, the West-Washtenaw Area Value Express (WAVE) and the People's Express), a large number of social, community, health, education orientated providers and many private operators.

 Supporting these there are a number of organizations which provide information, education or other transit related services within the County.

-Many of these operators and providers already work together, sharing information and/or resources; but there is further opportunity to integrate resources and services.
+Many of these operators and providers already work together, sharing information and/or resources; but there is further opportunity to integrate resources and services, improving efficiency and maximizing value.